 Redemptoris Mater Missionary Seminary

 The Redemptoris Mater Archdiocesan Missionary Seminary (RM) was opened in 1996 to form Archdiocesan and missionary priests to serve the universal Church and the local one in Denver, where they are needed.
-The Redemptoris Mater Seminary welcomes seminarians from 14 different countries of origin to the Archdiocese of Denver.
-Moreover, while RM seminarians share the same academics with SJV men, the Neocatechumenal Way offers them an itinerary of formation into an adult faith in a concrete Christian community inserted in a particular local parish.
+RM welcomes seminarians from 12 different countries of origin to the Archdiocese of Denver.
+Moreover, while RM seminarians share the same academics with men studying at St. John Vianney Seminary (SJV), the Neocatechumenal Way offers them an itinerary of formation into an adult faith in a concrete Christian community inserted in a particular local parish.

 Both seminary formation and this itinerary of faith in a particular community aim to foster their human, spiritual, intellectual and pastoral formation, which is fundamental in their growth as Christians, especially when facing this increasingly secularized society.
-Upon ordination, the archbishop may send the new priests to local parishes or to a missionary assignment.
+Upon ordination, the Archbishop of Denver may send the new priests to local parishes or a missionary assignment.

 This past year brought many spiritual fruits for Redemptoris Mater.
-In September, six new men were welcomed to the seminary to begin formation for the priesthood.
-In April, two seminarians will take an important step toward ordination as Archbishop Aquila will admit them for candidacy to receive Holy Orders.
-Two seminarians will also be instituted as Lectors in April.
+This past September, seven new men were welcomed to the seminary to begin formation for the priesthood.
+A few months prior, in April, two seminarians took an important step toward ordination as Archbishop Aquila admitted them for candidacy to receive Holy Orders.
+Two other seminarians were also instituted as Lectors in April, and another was instituted as an acolyte in the Fall.